 What are the Advantages and Disadvantages of Spaying my Dog?

-We often get asked this question by concerned owners who’ve been exposed to varying, usually conflicting advice from books, friends and online sources.
+We often get asked this question by concerned owners who’ve been exposed to varying, usually conflicting advice from magazines, friends and online sources.
 We would recommend that all female dog owners consider spaying as the advantages far outweigh the risks involved.

 - This procedure completely prevents unwanted pregnancies, as well as false pregnancies (more information on false pregnancies is provided below).